Robert AltPresident and Chief Executive Officer

 Robert Alt is the president and chief executive officer of The Buckeye Institute, where he also serves on the Board of Trustees.

-Alt’s leadership has been the catalyst for The Buckeye Institute’s exponential growth since he took the organization’s helm in 2012.
-He has since founded The Buckeye Institute’s esteemed Economic Research Center and Legal Center, from which the Buckeye team not only imagines public policy victories but compels them with sound data, objective research, and strategic litigation.
+Alt’s leadership has catalyzed The Buckeye Institute’s exponential growth since he took the organization’s helm in 2012.
+He is the founder of Buckeye’s Economic Research Center (ERC) and Legal Center.

-Alt is a nationally recognized scholar with expertise in legal policy including criminal justice, national security, and constitutional law.
-Prior to heading The Buckeye Institute, Alt was a director in the Center for Legal and Judicial Studies serving under former U.S. Attorney General Edwin Meese III at The Heritage Foundation, where he regularly advised Members of Congress and Supreme Court litigants on complex legal arguments and strategy.
+Alt is a distinguished scholar with particular expertise in legal policy including criminal justice, national security, and constitutional law.
+Prior to heading The Buckeye Institute, Alt was a director in The Heritage Foundation’s Center for Legal and Judicial Studies under former U.S. Attorney General Edwin Meese III.

-Alt is a frequent speaker at dozens of universities and law schools across the country, and his writings have appeared in The Wall Street Journal, The Washington Times, New York Post, U.S. News & World Report, The San Diego Union-Tribune, and SCOTUSblog.
-Alt is a longtime contributor to National Review Online, where he has published more than 100 articles and blogs.
+Alt is a frequent speaker at universities and law schools across the country, and his writings have appeared in countless publications.
+Alt is a longtime contributor to National Review Online and its Bench Memos blog.
 He has provided commentary on CNN, Fox News Channel, PBS and its affiliates, and numerous syndicated radio programs for more than two decades.

 In 2004, Alt spent five months in Iraq as a war correspondent.